adminy/cubic/functional_spec/README.md

 ### <center>1.1 Purpose</center>

-The product being developed is best described as an Messaging Application.
-It will allow people to link up their various social media chat feature into one application.
-Members will be able receive and send messages from various social medias in our application.
+The product being developed is best described as a Messaging Application.
+It will allow people to link up their various social media chat client into one application.
+Members will be able accept messages from various social medias in our application.
 They can then send one message, to another user that will send to all that users social media selected.
-The system was developed to serve the needs of people with limited time to check all their messaging social media.s, this application helps satisfy that need.
+The system was developed to serve the needs of people with limited time to check all their messaging services, this application helps satisfy that need.
 Various other functions are available, and these will be listed and explained more in depth later.
-For now, we have decided to use three social medias as the foundation of this app, however that number might increase depending on the API.s that we find, please note that this is still in the early stage.
+For now, we have decided to use three social medias as the foundation of this app, however that number might increase depending on the API.s that we find.

 ### <center>1.2 Business Context</center>